-As at the date of this MD&A, the Company has approximately \$5.38 million available in cash, cash equivalents, and short-term investments.
-With no debt, the Company's working capital balance as at the date of this MD&A is approximately \$5.90 million.
-With our current cash balance, the Company expects to have sufficient funds to meet its property maintenance, mine permitting activities and general and administrative expenditure commitments through to the end of 2025.
-Additional funding will be required to meet our feasibility timeline goals and to complete any exploration program.
+As at the date of this MD&A, the Company has approximately \$19.38 million available in cash, cash equivalents, and short-term investments.
+With no debt, the Company's working capital balance (defined as current assets less current liabilities) as at the date of this MD&A is approximately \$19.77 million.
 We have not declared any dividends and management does not expect this will change in the near future.

-The Company had a net loss of \$18.28 million for the year ended December 31, 2024 (year ended December 31, 2023: \$20.81 million) and at December 31, 2024, had accumulated losses of \$264.43 million (December 31, 2023: \$246.41 million) since inception.
+The Company had a net loss of \$2.81 million for the quarter ended March 31, 2025 (quarter ended March 31, 2024: \$3.19 million) and at March 31, 2025, had accumulated losses of \$267.24 million (December 31, 2024: \$264.43 million) since inception.
 The properties in which the Company currently has an interest are in the exploration and development stage.

-The Company has no revenue-producing operations and earns only minimal income through investment income on treasury, the proceeds from property option agreements, or the proceeds from the disposal of an exploration asset.
+The Company has no revenue-producing operations and earns only minimal income through investment income on treasury or as a result of the disposal of an exploration asset.
 The Company's ability to continue as a going concern is dependent on its ability to raise sufficient funds through equity capital or borrowings to meet its expenditures and obligations.
 Although the Company has been successful in the past in raising funds to continue operations, there is no assurance it will be able to do so in the future.
 Failure to obtain additional funding on a timely basis may cause the Company to postpone exploration and/or evaluation plans or substantially reduce its operations.
-Circumstances that could impair the Company's ability to raise additional funds, or ability to undertake transactions, are discussed in our AIF dated March 25 2025, under the heading "Risk Factors", as well as the "Business Risks and Uncertainties" section below.
+Circumstances that could impair the Company's ability to raise additional funds, or ability to undertake transactions, are discussed in our AIF dated March 25, 2025, under the heading "Risk Factors", as well as the "Business Risks and Uncertainties" section below.
 There is no assurance that we will be able to raise the necessary funds in the future.
 In particular, the Company's access to capital and its liquidity is impacted by global macroeconomic trends, fluctuating commodity prices and general investor sentiment for the mining and metals industry.
 There are no known restrictions on the ability of our subsidiaries to transfer or return funds to the parent company.
 The consolidated financial statements do not include any adjustments to the recoverability and classification of recorded asset amounts and classification of liabilities that might be necessary should the Company be unable to continue as a going concern.